DworkinLab/DworkinLab.github.io/people.md

 ### Current Graduate students

-**Katie Pelletier:** Is a Ph.
-D student interested in evolutionary genetics of complex phenotypes.
-Katie is identifying genetic variants influencing Drosophila wing size and shape within and between adaptively diverged populations.
-Katie plans to use this system to address questions about possible developmental and genetic biases that might influence the evolutionary process.
-Katie enjoys doing physical activities that inevitably lead to knee injuries.

 **Tyler Audet:** Is a Ph.D student interested in the evolution of sexual size dimorphism and sexual conflict, using genomic approaches to address several fundamental questions.
 Tyler is using a variety of systems (artificial selection, experimental evolution and comparative approaches) within and among *Drosophila* species.

-**Arteen Torabi-Marashi:** Arteen is using genomic approaches (RNAseq and population genomics) to investigate how natural variation in gene expression and genetic variants under selection influencing Social Behaviour in *Drosophila*.
-Arteen is jointly supervised by Dr. Reuven Dukas.
+**Sai Samhitha Vajja** Is a new PhD student interested broadly in evolutionary genomics.

+**Brett Van Bakel:** Is a MSc student examining the influence of natural genetic variaton in cell size on mutational sensitivity.

 ### Current Undergraduate students (independent projects)

-**Mariam Abass:** Phylogenetic comparative analysis of sexual shape dimorphism.

-**Brett Van Bakel:** Does natural variation in cell size influence mutational sensitivity to mutations in the *miniature* gene?

-**Veronica Du:** How do populations with divergent evolutionary histories respond to developmental temperature changes?

-**Ofure Itua:** is examining whether perturbing growth signaling and sex determination in the fat body of Drosophila can influence tissue and sex specific patterns of size and shape.

-**Binjal Pradhan:** Making some genetic tools for non-model Drosophila species.
+**Sanhavy Vadivel** Quantitative genetic analysis of condition dependent sexual size dimorphism in *Drosophila prolongata*.

+**Johnson Ku** Does strong selection for extreme body size changes influence developmental stability?
+A test in artificially selected populations of *Drosophila melanogaster*.

+**Marija Nenadovic** Genetic analysis of the blunt wing mutation in *Drosophila prolongata*

+**Binjal Pradhan:** Mutational analysis in *Drosophila prolongata*.
 Binjal is planning on being a kick-ass evolutionary biologist!

-**Irem Eksioglu:** The influences of splicing factors on sex specific patterns of size and shape in *Drosophila melanogaster*.

-**Aaron Taylor:** Quantitative genetic analysis of condition dependent sexual size dimorphism in *Drosophila prolongata*.

-**Noa Agid:** Quantitative genetic analysis of condition dependent sexual size dimorphism in *Drosophila prolongata*.

 ## Lab alumni

 ### Graduate students and Post-Doctoral Associates

+**Arteen Torabi-Marashi:** Arteen completed his MSc in 2023, and used genomic approaches (RNAseq and population genomics) to investigate how natural variation in gene expression and genetic variants under selection influencing Social Behaviour in *Drosophila*.

+**Dr. Katie Pelletier:** Was a Ph.D student in the lab interested in evolutionary genetics of complex phenotypes.
+Katie identifying genetic variants influencing *Drosophila* wing size and shape within and between adaptively diverged populations.
+After graduating in 2023, Katie has moved to the lab of Dr. Marie-Anne Felix to study evolvability.

 **Brandon McIntyre:** Completed his MSc. in December 2022, testing models to explain and predict genetic background dependence.
 Brandon uses the development of the *Drosophila* wing and its adult morphology as a model to test these models.